NIME-conference/nime-website/board.md

 ## 7. Times and modalities to constitute the NIME Board
 #### 7.1 Constitution of the first NIME Board
-* On 1 March 2024, the current Steering Committee will elect the President of the Board
+* On 1 March 2024, the last [Steering Committee](https://nime.org/committee/) elected the President of the Board
-* From 1 March 2024, the President will lead the process of election of the other Board members
+* From 1 March 2024, the President led the process of election of the other Board members
-* This transition process is expected to last up to 2 months
-* The current Steering Committee will cease its functions at the end of the election period
-* The new governance will be effective at the end of the election period
+* On 17 April 2024 The President announced the election results and constituted the NIME Board
-* At the end of the election period, the President will constitute the NIME Board
+* At the end of the election period, the Steering Committee ceased its functions and the NIME Board governance became effective

 #### 7.2 Successive elections
 * The structure of the NIME Board is conceived to guarantee continuity in the life of the community.
 As a consequence, the various roles will come to an end in different years.
 * When a Board seat is about to expire, it’s the President’s responsibility to lead the election process for new members
-* Outgoing Board members are expected to organise handover sessions with the elected member.
+* Outgoing Board members are expected to organise handover sessions with the newly elected member.

+> Created: 16 February 2024
+>
+> Updated: 13 August 2024